Single Frequency vs Time Sweep

 Screen for change over time

-This assay evaluates rheological stability over time at a specific or set of temperatures.
-Similar to the other frequency modulated assays, this assay must also be performed within the material's LVER determined with an amplitude sweep at the same temperature(s) to ensure the sample is rheologically intact during the assay.
+This assay evaluates rheological stability over time at specific conditions, typically temperature.
+Similar to the other frequency modulated assays, this assay should be performed within the material's LVER determined with an amplitude sweep also performed at the same temperature(s) to ensure the sample is rheologically intact during the assay.

 Like the other oscillatory assays, the single frequency sweep measures viscoelastic properties such as stiffness (complex modulus, G*), solid nature (elastic or storage modulus (G')), liquid nature (viscous or loss modulus (G")), phase angle, complex viscosity, and tan delta (G"/G') across a frequency range.